cyrus-/relit/README.md

 make install
 ```

-To run the tests you also need the `cram` library.
-You can install this using `pip`.
+To run the tests you also need the [`cram`](https://bitheap.org/cram/) library.
+The easiest way to install it is using `pip`.

 ```
 pip install cram
 ```

-Finally, you can clone the Relit repo and `make`, which will install the Relit ppx and execute the tests:
+Finally, you can clone the Relit repo and `make`, which will install the Relit ppx, the `relit_helper` package, and execute the tests:

 ```
 git clone https://github.com/cyrus-/relit